Toothbrushes and Toothpaste

 Spit don’t Rinse

-To make the most of the fluoride in toothpaste you should not rinse toothpaste from your mouth but just spit out the excess.
-This leaves the fluoride in contact with the teeth for as long as possible.
+To make the most of the fluoride in toothpaste you should not rinse your mouth with water but just spit out the excess as this leaves the fluoride in contact with the teeth for as long as possible.
 If you use mouthwash you should not use immediately after brushing for the same reason.

 Choosing a toothbrush

-Always look for Oral Health Foundation Approval on toothbrushes for you and your family.
+Always look for Oral Health Foundation Approval on toothbrushes.